adam-p/yesterday-i-learned/random.md

 1. "[The 4G specification requires a minimum speed so LTE was launched to avoid exactly this minimum.](https://news.ycombinator.com/item?id=12746312) It seems that the companies did it right by launching LTE instead of 4G as they could have lost their 4G status, while now they could drop as low as 3G speeds and still be called LTE (which is ironic on itself)."
 1. Children who did chores (have responsibility in general) [end up being more successful.](http://www.reddit.com/r/todayilearned/comments/58fgrg/_/)
 1. The "ring with the fist underneath your pelvis" thing teenages do is called the "ball gazer".
 1. In Saudi Arabia, washroom signs are typically men and women's faces rather than body silhouettes.
-On [those signs](http://rationalwiki.org/w/images/thumb/f/fc/Islam_veil.jpg/180px-Islam_veil.jpg), they also acknowledge that fact that women have a face.
+On [those signs](http://rationalwiki.org/w/images/thumb/f/fc/Islam_veil.jpg/180px-Islam_veil.jpg), they also acknowledge that fact that women have faces.
 1. On startups solving the world's problems: ["The risk of [being on market] too early is sometimes bigger than the risk of being too late"](https://www.techinasia.com/six-ways-easier-startup-funding-vc) "**We are wary of companies trying to create a market** because being too early to get to market is a killer for startups"
 1. [Those who have an IQ between 0 and 25 are idiots; IQs between 26 and 50 are considered imbeciles; and those who have an IQ between 51 and 70 are considered morons.](http://www.todayifoundout.com/index.php/2010/03/the-words-moron-imbecile-and-idiot-mean-different-things/)
 1. [Fuddy Duddy](https://en.wikipedia.org/wiki/Fuddy-duddy) is the name of a traditionalist.